Welcome to Edwards

 After registering for your courses, you will be able to check your Account Summary in the Tuition Channel in PAWS to see how much you owe in tuition and student fees.

-Familiarize yourself with PAWS, as this is where we share current information about our programs, services, upcoming events and deadlines.
-You will use PAWS to check your USask email, access Canvas, book advising appointments and boardrooms, view your printing balance and RSVP to events.
+Familiarize yourself with PAWS, as this is where we share current information about our programs, services, academic planning, regulations, upcoming events and deadlines.
+You will also use PAWS to check your USask email, access Canvas, book advising appointments and boardrooms, RSVP to events, and so much more.

 • Monday – Edwards Student and Faculty Services, Edwards Career Services, “The Latest” including "My Career Update".